spelunky-fyi/overlunky/docs/src/includes/_globals.md

 Send an asynchronous HTTP GET request and run the callback when done.
 If there is an error, response will be nil and vice versa.
 The callback signature is nil on_data(string response, string error)

-### udp_listen

-> Search script examples for [udp_listen](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=udp_listen)

-#### [UdpServer](#UdpServer) udp_listen(string host, int port, function cb)

-Start an UDP server on specified address and run callback when data arrives.
-Set port to 0 to use a random ephemeral port.
-Return a string from the callback to reply.
-The server will be closed lazily by garbage collection once the handle is released, or immediately by calling close().
-Requires unsafe mode.
-<br/>The callback signature is optional<string> on_message(string msg, string src)

 ### udp_send